AMSwift73/xsort/readme.txt

 	For usage, consult /xsort/guide.txt.
 It can be read as you run one or more of the .odin files in the test directory.

+A note on suggestions, etc.:
+	I am not set up to be a particularly active maintainer of this or any library; life responsibilities are certain to call me well away this year.
+Thoughts, suggestions, and even code are each welcome, but you may find me a slow correspondent - for which I can only apologize in advance.

+Respectfully yours,
+Alexander Swift